Lovebirds and Life Partners – Famous Artist Couples

 Al Green famously sang “Let’s Stay Together” but artists are notorious for tempestuous relationships that end badly.
 But hey, it’s Valentine’s Day – so let’s look at some famous artist couples who make us believe in true love!

-Described as two of rarest spirits of their age, both Evelyn and William were established and highly rated artists.
+Described as two of rarest spirits of their age, both Evelyn and William De Morgan were established and highly rated artists.
 An ideal artist couple, they were devoted to each other and to social reform.
 They campaigned alongside pacifists, spiritualists, and suffragettes.

 Daring Modernists, Cedric Morris and Arthur Lett-Haines met in 1918 and instantly fell in love (although, Lett-Haines was married to a woman, Aimee, at the time).
 Witty and intelligent, they adored each other, and spent more than 60 years together.
 As homosexuality was illegal in England at the time, they spent a while living in more tolerant Parisian art circles.
 They finally settled in Suffolk, running an art school, the East Anglian School of Painting and Drawing.
 Their pupils included Lucian Freud and our next artist, Maggi Hambling.

-Maggi and Tory have lived happily together for 35 years on the Suffolk coast in England.
+Maggi Hambling and Victoria Dennistoun have lived happily together for 35 years on the Suffolk coast in England.
 Victoria paints under the name Tory Lawrence.
-Maggi is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
-In her defense, she said ‘why would you not?
-It’s a way of remembering them and keeping them alive’.
+Hambling is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
+In her defense, she said “why would you not?
+It’s a way of remembering them and keeping them alive.”

 Instantly recognisable in their tweed outfits, Gilbert and George have been partners in life and art for over 50 years.
 They say they have no friends except each other – “it’s purer” and describe themselves as “weird normal.”
 This one of the most famous artist couples unashamedly produce art which explores sex, money, and religion.